anggamaulana/rabbitmq-wrapper/README.md

 - one connection and multiple channel
 - reconnecting
 - combination of consumer and publisher in one place
-- use github.com/rabbitmq/amqp091-go, the official Go client maintained by the RabbitMQ team. streadway/amqp is not actively maintained
+- support github.com/rabbitmq/amqp091-go, the official Go client maintained by the RabbitMQ team
+- support streadway/amqp for legacy code, [deprecation warning]